-Victories

-of the

-royalists

-in the
+Victories of the royalists in the west.

-west

-But the most memorable actions of valour, during this winter-season, were performed in the west.
-When Sir Ralph Hopton, with his small troop, retired into Cornwall before the earl of Bedford, that nobleman, despising so inconsiderable a force, abandoned the pursuit, and committed the care of suppressing the royal party to the sheriffs of the county.
+Bedford, that nobleman, despising so inconsiderable a force, abandoned the pursuit, and committed the care of suppressing the royal party to the sheriffs of the county.
 But the affections of Cornwall were much inclined to the king's service.
-While Sir Richard Buller and Sir Alexander Carew lay at Launceston, and employed themselves in executing the parliament's ordinance for the militia, a meeting of the county was assembled at Truro; and after Hopton produced see with his eyes the ruin of all the cathedrals of England It was a superstitious remark of the royalists, that he was killed on St. Chad's day by a shot from St. Chad's cathedral, which pierced that very eye by which he hoped to see the ruin of all cathedrals.
-Dugdale, p.
-118. Clarendon, &c.
-'Whitlocke, p.
-66. Rush. vol. vi. p.
-152. Clarendon, vol. iii. p.
-151. d Rush. vol. vi. p.
-92, 100. e Rush. vol. vi. p.
-263.

-his commission from the earl of Hertford, the king's general, it was agreed to execute the laws, and to expel these invaders of the county.
+While Sir Richard Buller and Sir Alexander Carew lay at Launceston, and employed themselves in executing the parliament's ordinance for the militia, a meeting of the county was assembled at Truro; and after Hopton produced his commission from the earl of Hertford, the king's general, it was agreed to execute the laws, and to expel these invaders of the county.
 The train-bands were accordingly levied, Launceston taken, and all Cornwall reduced to peace and to obedience under the king.

-It had been usual for the royal party, on the commencement of these disorders, to claim, on all occasions, the strict execution of the laws, which, they knew, were favourable to them; and the parliament, rather than have recourse to the plea of necessity, and avow the transgression of any statute, had also been accustomed to warp the laws, and, by forced constructions, to interpret them in their own favour.
-But though the king was naturally the gainer by such a method of conducting war, and it was by favour of law that the train-bands were raised in Cornwall, it appeared that those maxims were now prejudicial to the royal party.
+It had been usual for the royal party, on the commencement of these disorders, to claim, on all occasions, the strict execution of the laws, which, they knew, were favourable to them; and the parliament, rather than have recourse to the plea of necessity, and avow the transgression of any statute, had also been accustomed to warp the laws, and, by forced constructions, to interpret them in their own favour.f But though the king was naturally the gainer by such a method of conducting war, and it was by favour of law that the train-bands were raised in Cornwall; it appeared that those maxims were now prejudicial to the royal party.
 These troops could not legally, without their own consent, be carried out of the county; and consequently, it was impossible to push into Devonshire, the advantage, which they had obtained.
-The Cornish rovalists, therefore, bethought themselves of levving a force, which might be more serviceable.
+The Cornish royalists, therefore, bethought themselves of levying a force, which might be more serviceable.
 Sir Bevil Granville, the most beloved man of that country, Sir Ralph Hopton, Sir Nicholas Slanning, Arundel, and Trevannion, undertook, at their own charges, to raise an army for the king; and their great interest in Cornwall soon enabled them to effect their purpose.
-The parliament, alarmed at this appearance of the royalists, gave a commission to Ruthven, a Scotchman, governor of Plymouth, to march with all the forces of Dorset, Somerset, and Devon, and make an entire conquest of Cornwall The earl of Stamford followed him, at some distance, with a considerable supply.
+The parliament, alarmed at this appearance of the royalists, gave a commission to Ruthven, a Scotchman, governor of Plymouth, to march with all the forces of Dorset, Somerset, and Devon, and make an entire conquest of Cornwall.
+The earl of Stamford followed him, at some distance, with a considerable supply.
 Ruthven, having entered Cornwall by bridges thrown over the Tamar, hastened to an action; lest Stamford should join him, and obtain the honour of that victory, which he looked for with assurance.
 The royalists, in like manner, were impatient to bring the affair to a decision, before Ruthven's army should receive so considerable a reinforcement.
 The battle was fought on Bradoc-down; and the king's forces, though inferior in number, gave a total defeat to their enemies.
-Ruthven, with a few broken troops, fled to Saltash; and when that f Clarendon, vol. 11i. p.
-130.

-town was taken, he escaped, with some difficulty, and almost alone, into Plymouth.
+Ruthven, with a few broken troops, fled to Saltash; and when that town was taken, he escaped, with some difficulty, and almost alone, into Plymouth.
 Stamford retired, and distributed his forces into Plymouth and Exeter.